Antonio López de Santa Anna: Santa Anna and the early Mexican Republic, 1824 - 1826

+Governorship, suppressed coup, and the 1828 presidential election, 1827 - 1828

+Unlike Victoria election, the election of 1828 was highly partisan, full of considerable political conflict in which Santa Anna became involved.
 Even before the election, there was unrest in Mexico, with some conservatives affiliated with the Scottish Rite Freemasons plotting rebellion.
-The so-called Montaño rebellion in December 1827 called for the prohibition of secret societies, implicitly meaning liberal York Rite Freemasons, and the expulsion of U.S. diplomat Joel Roberts Poinsett, a promoter of federal republicanism.
-Although Santa Anna was believed to be a supporter of the Scottish Rite conservatives, and Santa Anna was himself a member of the Scottish Rite, in the Montaño rebellion he eventually threw his support to the liberals.
-In his home state of Veracruz, the governor had thrown his support to the rebels, and in the aftermath of the rebellion's failure, Santa Anna as vice-governor stepped into the governorship.
+In December 1827, the Montaño Rebellion (Plan de Montaño) a secret attempt at a coup d'e'tat by Vice President Bravo, called for the prohibition of secret societies, implicitly meaning liberal York Rite Freemasons, and the expulsion of U.S. diplomat Joel Roberts Poinsett, a promoter of federal republicanism.
+Santa Anna, a member of the Scottish Rite, was expected to be a supporter of the Scottish Rite conservatives, however in he eventually allied with Guerrero in support to the liberals and suppressed the uprising.
+In his home state of Veracruz, Governor Miguel Barragán had supported the rebels and was exiled after the rebellion's failure.
+Santa Anna as Vice Governor stepped into the governorship in January 1828.

-In the 1828 election, Santa Anna supported Guerrero, who was a candidate for the presidency.
-Another important liberal, Lorenzo de Zavala, also supported Guerrero.
-However, conservative Manuel Gómez Pedraza won the indirect elections for the presidency, with Guerrero coming in second.
-Even before all the votes had been counted, Santa Anna raised a rebellion and called for the nullification of the election results, as well for a new law expelling Spanish nationals who he believed to have been in league with the conservatives.
-The rebellion initially had few supporters, although southern Mexican leader Juan Álvarez soon joined Santa Anna, while Zavala, under threat of arrest by the conservative Senate, fled to the mountains and organized his own rebellion.
+In the 1828 election, Santa Anna supported Guerrero's candidacy for the presidency.
+Lorenzo de Zavala, an important liberal also supported Guerrero.
+However, conservative Manuel Gómez Pedraza won the indirect elections for the presidency, with Guerrero coming in second and Anastasio Bustamante, in third.
+On September 1, 1828, Congress declared Pedraza the president - elect with Guerrero, as the vice president-elect.

+On September 12, 1828, Santa Anna demanded that Guerrero, not Pedraza be President.
+He resigned from his governorship and raised a rebellion, leading 800 loyal troops to capture a fortress in Perote.
+Santa Anna called for the nullification of the election results, as well for a new law expelling Spanish nationals who he believed to have been in league with the conservatives.
+Southern Mexican leader Juan Álvarez soon joined Santa Anna, while Zavala, under threat of arrest by the conservative Senate, fled to the mountains to organized his own rebellion.
 Zavala brought the fighting into Mexico City, with his supporters seizing an armory, the Acordada.

-President-elect Gómez Pedraza resigned and soon after went into exile, clearing the way for Guerrero to assume office.
-Santa Anna gained prominence for his role in Gómez Pedraza's ouster, and was lauded as a defender of federalism and democracy.
+On December 8, 1828, the President-elect Gómez Pedraza resigned and went into exile.
+Victoria, as the sitting president named Guerrero the Secretary of War and Marine on the same day.
+This move was intended to calm the rebellious liberal factions and stabilize the military.
+Santa Anna gained prominence for his role in Gómez Pedraza's ouster and was lauded as a defender of federalism and democracy.